 #6 Feature Teams

-In a feature team in FDD, everyone has a specific defined role.
+In a feature team in FDD, everyone has a specifically defined role.
 FDD thrives on different viewpoints.
 It ensures that multiple minds are used when taking each design decision.
 This opens up several options to explore.
-A feature team typically has a project manager, chief architect, development manager, domain expert, class owner and chief programmer.
-For each feature an ad hoc feature team can be chosen with the team members who suit the roles best.
-It can be a cross functional and cross-component team.
-Feature team’s focus is on developing and implementing all the features listed in the project one by one.
+A feature team typically has a project manager, chief architect, development manager, domain expert, class owner, and chief programmer.
+For each feature, an ad hoc feature team can be chosen with the team members who suit the roles best.
+It can be a cross-functional and cross-component team.
+The feature team’s focus is on developing and implementing all the features listed in the project one by one.

 #7 FDD Enables Tangible Results